Legislative Priorities

 • Renewable Fuel Infrastructure Program

-Some existing fuel dispensing and tank infrastructure need upgrades to support higher blends of renewable fuels.
+• ICGA supports the investment for existing fuel dispensing and tank infrastructure that needs upgrades to support higher blends of renewable fuels.
 The proposal awards grants from existing industry funds to incentivize upgrading the infrastructure for cleaner biofuels.

 • Support Family Farm Preservation Act

-Reforms the Illinois Estate Tax and provides tax relief for Farm Families.
-Updates to reflect modern farm estates and farm family descendants.
+• ICGA supports the reforms to the Illinois Estate Tax and provide tax relief for Farm Families.
+Updates policy language to reflect modern farm estates and farm family descendants.

 A black and white silhouette of a corn on the cob on a white background.